 Polipo Alla Ligure by Chef Matteo Mirandola

-With 15 years of culinary experience under his hat, Chef Matteo shares an easy-to-cook starter, filled with nutritional goodness.
+With over 15 years of culinary experience, Chef Matteo shares an easy-to-cook starter packed with nutritional goodness.

 Octopus Salad Recipe